Living in France: International France Health Insurance

 Mental and Social Wellbeing for Expats in France

 In short, expat life can be isolating and lonely.
 And it doesn’t help when friends and family back home can’t appreciate that life in Paris is anything but perfect.
 Signing up for small group language classes is a good place to start.
 Joining more than one, perhaps with a focus on grammar or conversation, is even better.
-Volunteer work with a cause that’s dear to your heart will help you meet locals who share your values and interests.
+Working in France as a volunteer with a cause that’s dear to your heart will help you meet locals who share your values and interests.
 And making sure your friendship circle includes other expats, as well as locals, will help you expand your network of support.